ROAS Calculator

 What counts as "good" ROAS depends on your margins.
 A brand with 80% gross margins (like software or digital products) can be profitable at 2x ROAS.
 A brand with 30% margins (like consumer electronics) might need 5x or higher.
 Use our break-even ROAS calculator to find your exact number before scaling any campaign.

 Common mistakes with ROAS include not attributing revenue correctly across channels, ignoring post-purchase returns, and comparing ROAS across platforms without accounting for different attribution windows.
-Facebook and Google count conversions differently — always use consistent measurement.
+Meta Ads Manager defaults to a 7-day click and 1-day view attribution window; Google Ads defaults to a 30-day click window.
+The same purchase can appear as a conversion in both platforms simultaneously.
+Always reconcile against a single source of truth.

 ROAS Benchmarks by Industry